Ssekyene/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	- The script should display the number in base 10, followed by a new line

 12. Prints all possible combinations of two letters, except "oo"

+13. pri Prints a number with two decimal places, followed by a new line